DispatchMe/slate/source/work_order_migration/index.html.md

 The data on both the Job Offer and Work Order are relatively similar.
 We have restructured the document to make it easier to follow as well as to support new features like **different workflows**, **multiple contacts per job**, and **new orchestration algorithms** like round robin and jump ball.

-The biggest change is that Work Orders are now used only to **create and orchestrate entities inside of Dispatch**, and are not accessible after the initial request.
-In other words, they are the simplest way to create all of the necessary objects in the Dispatch platform to service a customer.
-As such, there is no request to `GET /v3/workorder`.
-Instead, you should query our API for information about the [Job](#jobs), [Appointment](#appointments), or [Service Provider](#service-provider) that are created when you `POST` the Work Order.

 # The Work Order Document

 ```json